 - Twice a year, on a Saturday in March and October, we organise a "Bring & Take" in the Memorial Hall in Charlbury where you can bring along things you don't want and take away anything you fancy FOR FREE!!
-Leftover stuff is given to Blue Cross and we also collect things for reuse such as paint for Oxford Community Repaint, bras for Oxfam's Big Bra Hunt, and spectacles for Vision Aid Overseas.
+Leftover stuff is given to local charity shops, suitable clothes are selected for refugees, bras for Oxfam's Big Bra Hunt, and spectacles for Vision Aid Overseas.
 Left over tools and sewing machines are given to Tools For Self Reliance - locally, John Lanyon is registered as a collector for this charity.
+Left over paint can be taken to Orinoco in Headington.

 - The British Heart Foundation is the biggest second-hand furniture and electrical retailer in the UK, with over 153 dedicated furniture and electrical stores.
 They have a furniture and electrical store at 10-13 Broad Street, Banbury OX16 5BN so if you want some good second-hand furniture or electrical equipment, then pop along to see what they have for sale.
 They also need a supply of donated good quality furniture, beds, TVs, DVDs, washing machines, fridges, dishwashers, etc so that they can sell them on.
 Call 0844 417 0524 or book online for a free collection.
 Please note that there are some items they can't accept for safety or legal reasons or if the condition is not saleable - the van driver will decide.